 Disablism and ableism are words that are used to describe disability discrimination and prejudice.
-A bit like sexism and racism are used to describe discrimination against women and different ethnic groups.
+A bit like sexism and racism are used to describe discrimination against men or women and different ethnic groups.

 Disablism is discrimination or prejudice against disabled people.